 When a student is habitually truant, the district is now required to assemble an absence intervention team and meet with you to develop an absence intervention plan.
 Parents are an important member of the team.

 The purpose of the team is to identify specific barriers and solutions to attendance.
 The team will be composed of staff members who are familiar with your child and the programs at school as well as you, the parent.
-Once the plan is in place, the goal will be to see an improvement in school attendance.
+Once the plan is in place, the goal is to see improvement in school attendance.
 If the student refuses to participate in or has failed to make satisfactory progress on the plan within 61 days, the district is required to file a complaint in juvenile court.

 Please check the online Student Code of Conduct & Handbook for more information regarding attendance, absences and possible consequences for tardiness and truancy.